-Lebanon blasts raise alarm about supply chain security, safety of tech
+Lebanon explosions raise alarm about supply chain security, safety of tech

 At least 32 people were killed when thousands of pagers and walkie-talkies detonated in attacks blamed on Israel.